daniel-grumberg/CodableXPC/README.md

 this API does not support reply dictionaries.

-Again, this library is only meant to be used as a way to reduce boilerplate around writing marshalling code for Swift type and cannot be used without the usual libxpc APIs provided by the macOS SDK.
+Again, this library is only meant to be used as a way to reduce boilerplate around writing marshalling code for Swift types and cannot be used without the usual libxpc APIs provided by the macOS SDK.

 ## Dependencies and Distribution

-This package is distributed solely using SwiftPM, I will ignore any requests to distribute using CocoaPods or Carthage.
+This package is distributed solely using SwiftPM.
 As far as I know this has no dependencies apart from the standard macOS SDK, but if you find something let me know.